FAIRiCUBE/collaboration-platform/docs/lessons_learnt_tips_tricks/ll_introduction.md

 ## UCs lessons learnt dedicated template

 Below is a template for collecting information about lessons learnt.
+[Click here to use the template and upload a new lesson learnt]('https://github.com/FAIRiCUBE/lessons-learnt/issues/new?assignees=&labels=&projects=&template=template.yml).

 | Section | Description |
 | ------- | ----------- |